 Jennifer Watson - Technical Leader

-The chemistry section utilizes the latest analytical instrumentation for the analysis of seized drugs and other substances.
-The section handles approximately 8,000 cases a year, most of which include drugs and/or drug paraphernalia.
+The chemistry section utilizes the latest forensic science standards and best practices for the analysis of seized drugs and other substances.
+The section handles approximately 6,200 requests a year, the majority of which include drugs and/or drug paraphernalia.
 The weight and identity of a suspected drug is critical for law enforcement to be able to proceed through the criminal justice system.
-The samples commonly analyzed in the chemistry section include heroin, marijuana/hashish, methamphetamine, fentanyl, cocaine, pharmaceuticals, a variety of hallucinogens, designer drugs (including the latest generation of synthetic substances), and clandestine lab samples.
+The most commonly identified controlled substances include methamphetamine, fentanyl/fentanyl analogs, cocaine, benzodiazepines, and delta 9-tetrahydrocannabinol.
 In general, an analysis consists of a preliminary test and confirmation test.
 The confirmation of a controlled substance can be done using GC-MS, FT-IR, GC-IR, or a combination of the listed techniques.